 The purpose of the NJ real estate transfer fee is to offset costs related to tracking and cataloging the state’s real estate deals each year.
 It’s also a big moneymaker for the state.
 Since this fee is a huge part of making property transfers in the state of New Jersey, it’s imperative for anyone planning to buy or sell a house to know what it is, how to calculate it, and who has to pay it.

-hash-markTable of Contents
+Table of Contents

 What Is the NJ Realty Transfer Fee (Tax)?

-Who Pays the NJ Real Estate Transfer Tax?
+Who Pays the Transfer Tax in NJ?

-How To Calculate the NJ Realty Transfer Fee
+How to Calculate the NJ Realty Transfer Fee

-Exemptions To the NJ Realty Transfer Fee
+NJ Realty Transfer Fee Exemptions

 NJ Realty Transfer Fee & the Mansion Tax

-NJ Realty Transfer Fee Bottom Line
+NJ Real Estate Transfer Tax Bottom Line

 The New Jersey Realty Transfer Fee is a transfer tax that is paid when the title of a property in NJ changes hands.
 It is calculated, paid, and recorded at the same time that the deed is recorded and is typically between 0.4% to 1% of the transaction’s value.
-For homes that sell for under $150,000 the NJ transfer tax is only 0.4%, but for homes above $1 million, it is around 1%, depending on the exact sale price.
+For homes that sell for under $150,000, the NJ transfer tax is only 0.4%, but for homes above $1 million, it is around 1%, depending on the exact sale price.

 The amount paid depends on the value of the property whose titles are being transferred.
 Sometimes, the amount can be changed if the director’s ratio (this is the difference between the market value vs assessed value of property in a New Jersey district, determined by the Division of Taxation) differs significantly from the purchase being conveyed.
 This is simply to prevent transactions that purposely avoid the NJ Realty Transfer Tax by selling property cheaply on paper (thus, paying less in fees) and compensating the seller at a later time.